julietyles/2014FallWeb/README.md

 	2) Show different types of excercise options

-	3) Maybe a supplement page for healthy boosts getting healthy and losing weight
+	3) Maybe a supplement page for healthy boosts for getting healthy and losing weight